Board of Directors

 Sara Henderson's interest in Mainstream Living and its mission come from her experience with her mother and maternal grandmother who both suffered from bipolar disorder; her mother succumbed to her illness in 1999.
 Sara is passionate about helping people cope with this challenging condition and other forms of mental illness.
 Professionally, Sara is founder and Chief Foodie of BOGO Bowl, LLC, a super-premium pet food with social conscience.
 She founded and is on the Board of the Pet Project Midwest, an Iowa nonprofit organization, whose mission is keeping loved pets in their homes and out of shelters.
 Before becoming an Iowan in the late 90's, Sara was a California native, and worked in entertainment, investment banking and commercial real estate.
 In Iowa she was the grant writer for the Des Moines Art Center and trainer for the largest firm in Iowa.
 She lives with her three cats and very special dog.
 Sara loves tequila, wine, travel and shoes.

 Daryl has been involved in the lives of individuals with disabilities both personally & professionally since the early 80’s.
 He and his wife Kathy live in Urbandale and their family includes two sons, three daughters, two daughters-in-law and four granddaughters.
 Their daughter Katie lives at the Knapp House of Hope in West Des Moines.
 Daryl has a B.S. in Business Administration from Northwest Missouri State University and for many years worked in management positions both in the hospitality & insurance industries.
 He chose a new career path ten years ago, when he became professionally invested in serving and advocating for individuals & families in the disability community.
 He was a case manager at ChildServe for several years & now considers himself “semi-retired,” currently being employed by Mosaic as a Host Home Provider.
 Daryl’s hobbies & interests have always centered around family and church activities.
-He wholeheartedly embraces his more recent role of "grandpa".
+He wholeheartedly embraces his role of "grandpa" with five granddaughters.
 He and Kathy attend Lutheran Church of Hope in West Des Moines.

 Allison McKinney, UnityPoint Health Foundation